harlig/square-one/README.md

 - [ ] Leaderboard for total turns remaining summation golf
 - [ ] Stars per level based on how well they do

+## Bug Reports
+- [ ] On MacOS in Firefox, the ice level with 2 moving non-aggressive cubes was allowing the player to roll (not slide) and was not counting turns

 ## MVP

 ### TODO